timothy-mcroy/mapper/doc/source/ownpythoncode.rst

   The filter function, a 1-dimensional ``numpy.ndarray`` with ``double`` data type and length equal to the number of data points.
 Change this variable to modify or replace the filter function.

+.. py:data:: data

+  The point cloud data, after all previous steps (preprocessing, metric).
+This variable is not being rewritten to the rest of the Mapper analysis if it is modified here.

 .. py:data:: np, mask, crop

   Same as above.